-Key Vocabulary series circuit, fault, connection, toggle switch, push-to-make switch, push-to-break switch, battery, battery holder, bulb, bulb holder, wire, insulator, conductor, crocodile clip control, program, system, input device, output device series circuit, parallel circuit, names of switches and components, input device, output device, system, monitor, control, program, flowchart Technical Knowledge and Understanding Picture Understand and use electrical systems in their products, such as series circuits incorporating switches, bulbs and buzzers.
-Apply their understanding of computing to program and control their products Know and use technical vocabulary relevant to the project Commercial switches Understand and use electrical systems in their products.
+Key Vocabulary series circuit, fault, connection, toggle switch, push-to-make switch, push-to-break switch, battery, battery holder, bulb, bulb holder, wire, insulator, conductor, crocodile clip control, program, system, input device, output device series circuit, parallel circuit, names of switches and components, input device, output device, system, monitor, control, program, flowchart Technical Knowledge and Understanding Understand and use electrical systems in their products, such as series circuits incorporating switches, bulbs and buzzers.
+Apply their understanding of computing to program and control their products.
+Understand and use electrical systems in their products.
 Apply their understanding of computing to program, monitor and control their products.
-Know and use technical vocabulary relevant to the project.
-Push to break progression Push-to-break switch The switch is off while the button is Slide switch Slide switch pushed, but returns to its 'on' position when button is released.
-When you push, the electricity flows through the circuit, but when you release it the circuit is broken and the switch is off.
-Handmade switches Start Push-to-make switch When you push, the electricity flows through the circuit, but when you release it the switch goes off.
-Card Wire Fold in card Paper fastener Vire Loop wire around paper fastener Push-to-break switch Turn Output 1 on Push-to-break switch The switch is off while the button is pushed, but returns to its 'on' position when button is released.
+Know and use technical vocabulary relevant to the project Know and use technical vocabulary relevant to the project.
+Picture progression Making secure connections Connecting block Bulb holder - Bend wire around screw in direction of turning Push-to-make switch When you push, the electricity flows through the circuit, but when you release it the switch goes off.
+Twist strands of wire together Wrap ends around Tape over with insulating tape Handmade switches Micro-switch - a switch that can operate as push-to-break switch.
+Push-to-break switch - a switch turned off by pressing it.
+Push-to-make switch - a switch turned on by pressing it.
+Reed switch - a switch operated by a magnet.
+Till switch - a switch that works when tilted at an angle.
+Toggle switch - a switch operated when a lever is pressed.
+Light dependent resistor (LDR) - a sensor that operates when light is shined on it.
+Push-to-break switch The switch is off while the button is pushed, but returns to its 'on' position when button is released.
 Reed switch Activated by a magnet which classes the contacts.
-Making secure connections Connecting block Twist strands of Bulb holder Bend wire arcund screw in direction of turning when tight ening Insulating Turn Output 1 off When tilted a ball bearing bridges the contacts inside, completing the circuit.
-Example Ideas • free standing lamp Latching switch Micro-switch Light dependent resistor (LDR) • electrical board game Lampie ideas light house Illuminated sign Ferris WheelNight light
+Tilt switch When tilted a ball bearing bridges the contacts inside, completing the circuit.
+Paper fasteners Wire Loop wire around paper fasteners Foil on inside surfaces Latching switch Micro-switch Light dependent resistor (LDR)